 Pursuant to Section 148 of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014, remuneration payable to the Cost Auditor is required to be ratified by the members of the Company.
 Board of Directors of the Company at its meeting held on August 13, 2020 approved appointment of M/s.
 Jyothi Satish & Co., Cost Accountants (Firm registration No. 101197), to conduct audit of relevant cost records of the Company for the Financial Year 2020-21.
 The Board of Directors at its meeting held on May 27, 2021, decided to recommend to the shareholders for ratification, payment of remuneration of Rs.
-4,50,000/- (Rupees Four Lakh Fifty Thousand only), plus taxes as applicable and reimbursement participating through VC facility to vote on the business items as set out in the Notice of the 39th AGM through the e-Voting system.
-After the Members participating through VC Facility, eligible to cast votes, have casted their votes, the e-Voting will be closed and the AGM shall stand concluded.
+4,50,000/- (Rupees Four Lakh Fifty Thousand only), plus taxes as applicable and reimbursement of out of pocket expenses to M/s.
+Jyothi Satish & Co., Cost Accountants for audit of cost records of the Company for the Financial Year 2020-21.
+The Board recommends the Resolution as set out under business item no. 4 in the notice of this meeting for the approval of the members as an Ordinary Resolution.